 Dolly stayed true to her Tennessee roots and currently lives in Brentwood, right outside of Nashville.
 The Nashville bus tours that traverse the city — driving by famous country singers’ homes — often get a big wave from the lady herself when she’s in residence.

 In 1986, she co-opened Dollywood, a reincarnation of a lineage of theme parks like Rebel Railroad and Goldrush Junction.
 Today, Dollywood plays host to over 2.5 million guests a year and is the biggest employer in the Pigeon Forge area.

 The park truly embodies her spirit.
 Guests are welcomed by a kind tram driver who makes jokes and reminds them that they are parked in lot D/E for “Dolly’s Earrings.”
 Surrounded by beautiful foliage, the park is nestled at the bottom of the Great Smoky Mountains, which shade it all summer long.
-It has something for everyone: thrilling rides, country cooking, musical shows and tours through Dolly’s childhood home (not to mention her tour bus when it’s not on the road).
-Music floats in the air from the outdoor venues and the steam train whistle harmonizes from time to time.
+It has something for everyone — thrilling rides, country cooking, musical shows, tours through Dolly’s childhood home and her tour bus when it isn’t on the road.
+Music floats in the air from the outdoor venues and the steam train whistle harmonies from time to time.

 Just outside of Pigeon Forge, be sure to stop in Sevierville’s town square to see the bronze Dolly statue and, as is the local tradition, rub her boob for good luck.